-Nigerian army frees 1,000 Boko Haram captives
+Nigerian army says it has freed 1,000 Boko Haram captives

-Lagos, Nigeria (CNN)The Nigerian army said Monday it had rescued more than 1,000 Boko Haram captives in Borno state, northeastern Nigeria.
+Lagos, Nigeria (CNN)The 1,000 hostages reported freed by the NIgerian army on Monday were rescued after a week-long battle with Boko Haram in which 50 militants were killed, an army spokesman told CNN.

+The operation, which began April 28, is still going on, Nigerian military spokesman Texas Chukwu told CNN.

-The hostages consisted mainly of women and children, as well as some young men who had been forced to become Boko Haram fighters, military spokeman Texas Chukwu said in a statement.
+Those rescued are mainly women and children, as well as some young men who had been forced to become Boko Haram fighters, Chukwu said in a statement.
+The captives were rescued in Borno state, in northeastern Nigeria, the army said.
+No further details were given about their identity.

-This follows the release of over 100 schoolgirls kidnapped by Boko Haram from Dapchi, a town in Nigeria's Yobe State in March.
+The rescue mission follows the release of more than 100 schoolgirls kidnapped in March by Boko Haram from Dapchi, a town in Nigeria's Yobe State.

-The operation, which was conducted in conjunction with Cameroonian and Nigerian troops of the Multinational Joint Task Force (MNJTF), rescued the hostages from Malamkari, Amchaka, Walasa and Gora villages of the Bama Local Government Area.
+The operation, which was conducted in conjunction with Cameroonian and Nigerian troops of the Multinational Joint Task Force, rescued the hostages from Malamkari, Amchaka, Walasa and Gora villages of the Bama Local Government Area.

 Boko Haram terror group militants mainly inhabit areas in the northern states of Nigeria, specifically Yobe, Kano, Bauchi, Borno and Kaduna.